Establishing a cash reserve: How much should you have?

 Find out what is a cash reserve and how it can help prepare you for life’s unexpected events — and keep you on track for your financial goals.

 But how much money should you have in your cash reserve?
 And is it possible for your cash reserve to be too big?
-An Ameriprise financial advisor will help determine how much you need and how to structure a healthy reserve to help your money work for you.
+An Ameriprise financial advisor can help determine how much you should have and how to structure a healthy cash reserve to help your money work for you.

 As you consider your options, here are answers to common questions: